omniedgeio/omniedge-frontend/markdowndocs/Docs/Compare.md

 - OmniEdge is not limited to TCP and covers all the TCP and UDP services, you can access your own devices only by one fixed IP.

-Let's have some compare some use cases betweenn ngrok/frp and omniedge.
+Let's compare some use cases between ngrok/frp and omniedge.

 |Use Cases|ngrok/frp|OmniEdge|
 |--|--|--|